auroraextensions/magentobackports/README.rst

 | for large merchants, upgrading Magento can be cumbersome and risky for myriad reasons, like
 | new and/or incompatible dependencies, deprecation and/or removal of required functionality,
 | and much more.
 These issues can result in significant downtime and serious loss in revenue,
-| so it generally requires substantial time commitment to ensure the process goes accordingly.
+| so it requires substantial time commitment to ensure the process goes accordingly.
 |
 | ``AuroraExtensions_MagentoBackports`` fills an important void by providing dependent functionality
 | ex post facto, allowing merchants to upgrade and use the latest versions of their third-party modules